QubesOS/qubes-doc/external/os-guides/windows/windows-tools.md

 - the option to install the storage PV driver is disabled by default in Qubes Windows Tools
 - in case you already had QWT installed without the storage PV driver and you then updated the VM, you may then install the driver from Xen's site (xenvbd.tar).

 **Caution:** Installing the version 9.0.0 Xen drivers on Windows 7 (a system without QWT - QWT uninstalled) leads to an unbootable system.
-The drivers install without error, but after reboot, the system aborts the reboot saying ´Missing driver xenbus.sys´.
+The drivers install without error, but after reboot, the system aborts the reboot saying `Missing driver xenbus.sys`.

 - **Windows 10:** The version 9.0.0 Xen drivers have to be installed before installing Qubes Windows Tools.
 Installing them on a system with QWT installed is likely to produce a system which crashes or has the tools in a non-functional state.
 Even if the tools were installed and then removed before installing the Xen drivers, they probably will not work as expected.